Ron Appel, Executive Director

 Marc Filliettaz, Legal and Technology Transfer Officer

 Marc Filliettaz obtained a Master’s degree in Law at the University of Geneva.
 During his studies he co-founded a Geneva-based company, specializing in a new process technology for conditioning wine, which is still continuing to grow.
 He joined SIB in 2014 to help set up the Legal and Technology Transfer Office.
-Marc is responsible for the Technology Transfer Office (Link to SIB Webpage 2.4) and for all legal matters at SIB.
+Marc is responsible for the Technology Transfer Office and for all legal matters at SIB.

 Véronique Mangold, Head of Human Resources